tinjet11/BrickBreaker-Java-Coursework/README.md

     - **Issue:** The goldRoot is added multiple times,but when remove only remove one goldRoot
     - **Solution:** Found out that this issue is because i added the goldRoot again and again when hit the Star block, Solution to this is to check the goldStatus before add the goldRoot.

+8. **Ball will go through between two block:**
+    - **Issue:** The ball wil penetrate the block if it is hitting the center of two block
+    - **Solution:** Adding another layer of collision logic so it bounce back when hit a block

+This is my game.
+This is a menu screen which i added, inside here we have settings, inside settings user can adjust the end level so the game can end faster, user can also set the initial heart number.
+But this two can only be adjust before the game start.
+Below that we have